 For the meatloaf, line a baking sheet with parchment paper and preheat oven to 325F.
 Heat oil in a large skillet over medium heat.
 Stir in onions, salt and pepper and saute until onions are translucent but not browned, about 15 minutes.
 Add in spinach and stir until heated through.

-In a large mixing bowl, combine onion mixture, turkey, coconut flour, chicken stock, egg and worcestershire sauce.
+In a large mixing bowl, combine onion mixture, turkey, almond meal, chicken stock, eggs and worcestershire sauce.
 Mix until very well combined.

 Place half of the turkey mixture on prepared baking sheet and shape into a flat rectangle, about 1 inch thick.
 Cover with feta cheese, pressing on feta to adhere to meatloaf.
 Place remaining turkey mixture overtop of feta and shape the whole thing into a rough loaf.